Team

 UA

-Working on Ukraine's economic recovery and rebuilding projects, building partnerships and cooperations.
-Promotion of Ukrainian-French cooperation with CCI France-Ukraine and La French Tech Kyiv for the tech sector.
+Specialisation: working on Ukraine's economic recovery and rebuilding projects, building partnerships and cooperations.
 10+ years of experience in public and private sectors with a focus on international relations, strategic development, public-private dialogue, government relations and tech cooperation.
 Vast network both in public and private sectors internationally and in Ukraine.
 Management of a professional team of 10 investor advisors throughout Ukraine.
 Coordination of CSR activities with a focus on local communities’ development in Eastern Ukraine.

 Illustration